 - A detailed report of the “Entertainment barometer” study is available here.

-- For any additional information, please contact us here.
+- For any additional information, you can contact us here.

 This study was conducted online with 1,004 people living in Quebec, randomly selected among ticket purchasers from Lepointdevente.com for the past 3 years.
 Data was collected between April 11 and 19, 2020.
 Quotas were introduced to build a sample comparable to the structure of the Quebec population in terms of gender, age and region of residence.